Heaven & Hell (Ava Max album): Promotion

 Max announced the release date and title of Heaven & Hell on July 29, 2020, which was accompanied by the release of "Who's Laughing Now" the next day.
 A tour supporting the album was originally planned for September to October 2020 in the United States, but was cancelled due to the pandemic.
 A launch party was virtually held on the game platform Roblox on September 25, 2020, which included a "question and answer" forum with Max, an interactive concert, and a merchandise store.
 During the party, Max appeared on a large floating screen to discuss the album, before performing on a background surrounded by flashing lights and fireworks, which transformed into an animated version of hell.
 Over 1,156,000 players appeared at the event, which caused Roblox to consider integrating more virtual concerts on the platform.
 Max stated in October 2020 that a deluxe edition of the album was planned to be released at the end of the year and acknowledged that it was in the process of being completed, but indicated in September 2021 that she had moved on from Heaven & Hell in favor of developing her second album.

 Singles

-"Sweet but Psycho" was released as the first single on August 17, 2018.
-It became a breakthrough song for Max, ultimately reaching number one in 22 countries and charting at number 10 on the US Billboard Hot 100.
-"So Am I" was released on March 7, 2019, which peaked at number one on the Polish Airplay Top 100 and charted in the top 10 in 14 countries.
-"Torn" was released on August 19, 2019, where it reached the top 10 in Latvia, Poland, Slovakia, and Slovenia.

-"Kings & Queens" was released on March 12, 2020.
+"Kings & Queens" was released on March 12, 2020, as the lead single from the album.
 It reached the summit of the Polish Airplay Top 100 and charted in the top 20 in Austria, Finland, Germany, Norway, Switzerland, the US, and the UK.
 "Who's Laughing Now" was released on July 30, 2020, where it topped the Polish Airplay Top 100 and charted in the top 10 in Finland and Norway.

 "OMG What's Happening" was released on September 3, 2020.
 "My Head & My Heart" was released on November 19, 2020, and was included on the digital edition of Heaven & Hell.